Aphroditus: Literature

-"Concerning the district called The Gardens, and the temple of Aphrodite, there is no story that is told by them, nor yet about the Aphrodite which stands near the temple.
+Concerning the district called The Gardens, and the temple of Aphrodite, there is no story that is told by them, nor yet about the Aphrodite which stands near the temple.
 Now the shape of it is square, like that of the Hermae, and the inscription declares that the Heavenly Aphrodite is the oldest of those called Fates.
-But the statue of Aphrodite in the Gardens is the work of Alcamenes, and one of the most note worthy things in Athens."
+But the statue of Aphrodite in the Gardens is the work of Alcamenes, and one of the most noteworthy things in Athens.